tbcolby/MoodBridge_Rust/IMPLEMENTATION_ROADMAP.md

 ## 📊 **Estimated Timeline: 10-12 weeks to full enterprise readiness**

 This roadmap prioritizes security and stability first, followed by production readiness, and finally advanced enterprise features.
-The current foundation is solid but requires significant work to meet Odaseva's enterprise standards.
+The current foundation is solid but requires significant work to meet enterprise standards.